During the programme

 Teacher Education in Spanish covers 3 components:

-- The Spanish Language – Grammar, Phonetics, Literature and such.
+• The Spanish Language – Grammar, Phonetics, Literature, Culture and Linguistics

-- Pedagogical Practice – the essence of being a teacher: child development psychology and such.
+• Pedagogical Practice – the essence of being a teacher, connecting to your students, child development psychology and working in a multi-cultural environment.

 As part of these components you will also do a 3,5-year internship and engage in practical research at your internship school.